-You must use the 2023 Excel file when filing the cost report.
+You must use the 2023 Excel cost report file when filing the cost report.
 Any deviations from the 2023 format will result in the cost report being considered incomplete.
 As a result, the cost report will not be considered as being timely filed.
-Please do not change the form.